Race for the Premier League: Sheffield United near promotion; 10 teams in play-off shake-up

-Burnley sealed automatic promotion to the Premier League and could seal the title on Tuesday night.
+Burnley have sealed automatic promotion to the Premier League and are on the verge of the Championship title.

-Sheffield United look very well-placed to join them, with a five-point gap and a game in hand on Luton in third.
+Sheffield United look very well-placed to join them, with an eight-point gap and a game in hand on Luton in third.
 The Hatters and Middlesbrough look nailed on for at least a play-off place, while all the sides in the top half still harbour hopes of finishing in the top six.

 This is the race for the Premier League...